smartzplatform/tech-docs/Technical_WP_EN.md

 # Mobile Applications

 The very first mobile app that enabled using Smartz was [Trust Wallet](https://trustwalletapp.com).
-It is planned to support others, such as [Toshi](https://www.toshi.org).
+Plans exist to support others, such as [Toshi](https://www.toshi.org).
 As noted earlier, Smartz works in any browser-like applications that provide blockchain interfaces (e.g., `web3`).

 Smartz doesn't seek to manage accounts and private keys of users.
 Signature-based authentication with a private key and transaction signature are planned to be enabled in integration with other ecosystem members, such as Trust Wallet.
-Smartz will develop the technology for working with user accounts based on business security and decentralization.
+Smartz will develop the technology for working with user accounts based on business security and decentralisation.

-To save development efforts for iOS and Android, and re-use some of the approaches, technologies and code used in the front-end of the platform, mobile Smartz applications will be developed using [React Native](https://facebook.github.io/react-native/).
+To save development efforts for iOS and Android and re-use some of the approaches, technologies and code used in the front-end of the platform, mobile Smartz applications will be developed using [React Native](https://facebook.github.io/react-native/).

 Interaction with the back-end of the platform is provided through RPC, so the changes for the back-end to support mobile applications will be minimal.
 The marketplace is rendered at the client.
 The configuration and launch of the constructors is the same as described earlier, with the difference that the interfaces are generated based on the schemes in native components of the respective operating systems.
 The same applies to management interfaces.
 We will consider the possibility of porting our fork reactive jsonschema form to React Native.

 Some difficulties arise with custom DApps which have non-trivial logic.
 In the mobile application, users will have a list of their constructor instances, with their necessary parameters (user input data, contract coordinates, blockchain interfaces, etc.).
-Next, the user can run custom DApp in one of the Graphical Engine Providers.
+Next, the user can run a custom DApp in one of the Graphical Engine Providers.
 If DApp is developed in javascript, one of the browsers mentioned above can act as a Graphical Engine Provider.
 It's also possible to connect to a mobile application developed by a third-party developer and located in the corresponding application store.
 The Graphical Engine Provider will receive the DApp parameters and will be able to draw the interface accordingly.

 Notification support is naturally implemented through push notifications.

-# Smartz Decentralization
+# Smartz Decentralisation